 Private Research Mentorship

-Private mentorship is for the student who has more than a passing interest in finance.
-Maybe it is markets.
-Maybe sovereign debt, private credit, currencies, China, banking stress, or the odd little moments when policy and capital collide.
+Private mentorship is for the student whose interest in finance has outgrown the classroom — markets, sovereign debt, private credit, currencies, China, banking stress, the points where policy and capital collide.

-The work is 1:1, built around the student.
-Mentor match, question design, source discipline, argument, evidence, drafts, revision.
-The less glamorous parts too, because frankly, that is where the paper usually gets good.
+The work is one-on-one and built entirely around the student: mentor match, question design, source discipline, argument, evidence, drafting, revision.
+The unglamorous parts included, because that is usually where the paper becomes good.

 Format Private 1:1 mentorship